GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 ```
 ulimit -n 262144
 ```

+!!!Note
+    Centos by default will not accept more than the default maximum of 65535.
+You may get an error while performing the above command.

 If that does not work, Use the `ulimit` command to set the FD limit to the soft limit of the file `/etc/security/limits.conf`